containerum/kube-importer/README.md

-# Kube-importer for Containerum Platform
+# Kube-importer for Containerum
-Kube-importer is a service that imports pre-existing Kubernetes objects to [Containerum Platform](https://github.com/containerum/containerum).
+Kube-importer is a service that imports pre-existing Kubernetes objects to [Containerum](https://github.com/containerum/containerum).

 ## Prerequisites
 * Kubernetes